-The Management Committee will develop a brief and ensure that the Association's procurement policy is followed in terms of securing external adviser support.
+The Management Committee will adhere to the requirements of its Recruitment and Selection\develop a brief and ensure that the Association's and Pprocurement Ppoliciesy is followed in terms of securing external adviser support.
 The outgoing senior officer will support this aspect of the work.